ircv3/ircv3-specifications/extensions/metadata.md

 If the client joins a large channel, or the client is already on some channels and enables the `metadata` capability, the server may not be able to send the client all current metadata for their targets.

-In this case, the server MAY choose to respond with a `ERR_METADATASYNCLATER` numeric instead of propogating the current metadata of the targets.
+In this case, the server MAY choose to respond with a `RPL_METADATASYNCLATER` numeric instead of propogating the current metadata of the targets.
 This numeric indicates that the specified target has some metadata set that the client SHOULD request synchronization of at a later time.

 The client can use the [`SYNC`](#metadata-sync) subcommand to request the sync of metadata for the given target.
 If the `[<RetryAfter>]` is given, the client SHOULD wait at least that many seconds before sending the sync request.